Introduction to PostgreSQL Cross Join

 - It is a Cartesian product, so it is not allowing any condition during the result set operation.
 We can only restrict where condition.

-- It is very important to implement the result of the Cartesian product.
+- It is essential to implement the result of the Cartesian product.

 - Inner join is used to evaluate true condition result in PostgreSQL cross join.